Lednerb/bilberry-hugo-theme/README.md

 To remove focus, press the `Esc` key.

 ### Post Types
-Bilberry comes with a bunch of predefined post types.
-Available post types are `article`, `audio`, `code`, `gallery`, `link`, `page`, `quote`, `status` and `video`.
+Bilberry theme comes with a set of predefined post types, namely `article`, `audio`, `code`, `gallery`, `link`, `page`, `quote`, `status`, and `video` where the `article` type is the default.

-To use a post type, just create new content via the hugo command.<br>
+To create content of a specific type, use the `hugo new` command.
 For example:
 ```
 hugo new quote/edward-snowden-about-privacy.md
 ```

-`article` is the default post type if you want to use another type of content as the predefined.

-Just discover the entries from the `exampleSite` folder to get an overview of the great possibilities Bilberry provides ;-)

-### Pages and External Links
-The post type `page` is the only one that appears in the top navigation (when you click on the navigation button on the top right).
+The `page` post type is the only one that can be used in the top navigation bar, which you can open by clicking on the "hamburger".
 Pages can be ordered using the `weight` front matter variable, which should be set to a non-zero value.
 A page with a lower `weight` will be displayed first.

-A `page` can be a static page (about me or impress site) or a link to another page as it is used in the demo to link to the Bilberry GitHub repository.
+The `page` content can be a static page, such as the "About"page, or a link to another page, internal or external.

-The post type `link` always links to an external site and can be used with or without a background image.
+The `link` post type always links to an external site and can be used with or without a background image.

 ### Reposting an Article / Duplicated Content [SEO]
 If you want to repost an article from another website or have duplicated content on your own site, for SEO reasons it's a good practice to link to the original / `canonical` URL.